 After all of the holes are drilled, add a touch of wood glue about a quarter inch from the ends on the dowel rods and place dowel rods into holes.
 Gently hammer into place if needed.

 We did all the dowels on one side of the ladder first before placing the other side of the ladder onto the other dowel rods.

-Add wood glue again to the dowel rods about 1/4 inch from the end and place the other 2×2 on top of the other dowel rod ends, wiggling into place.
-Using a scrape piece of 2×2, place on top of the ladder 2×2, and gently hammer into place.
+Add wood glue again to the dowel rods about 1/4 inch from the end and place the other 2×2 side piece on top of the other dowel rod ends, wiggling into place.
+Using a scrap piece of 2×2, place on top of the ladder 2×2, and gently hammer into place.

 Wipe any extra glue off.
 Once dry, sand the ladder down, and sand the edges with the exposed dowel rod to make it flush.